National Curb Appeal Month (apparently, it’s a thing) was in August, and this year the focus was on garage doors. And for good reason.

 While the garage is an important interior space, it also has a big role in the home’s curb appeal.
 For a home with a street-facing garage, the garage door is a prominent feature, comprising 20-25 percent of a home’s curbside visibility.

-“The aesthetics of the garage door have come a long way even in the last five years, but really in the last 15 years, it’s climbed the charts on return-on-investment,” said John Ramer, owner of Kitsap Garage Doors in Bremerton.
+“The aesthetics of the garage door have come a long way even in the last five years, but really in the last 15 years, it’s climbed the charts on return-on-investment,” said John Ramer, owner of Kitsap Garage Door Co. in Bremerton.
 “If you look through the national magazines, it’s been No. 1 or 2 for the last five or six years.
 In some instances, you can get over 100 percent return on your investment.”

 According to Remodeling magazine’s 2020 Cost Versus Value Study, installing a new garage door has a higher return on investment — 94.5 percent — than a kitchen remodel, bathroom remodel, a new roof, or siding or window replacement.
 On recoup value, a new garage door is second only to manufactured stone veneer.

 Today’s garage doors are well insulated, have obscure windows that allow light in without compromising privacy, and range widely in design and materials.

 “The standard practice for years and years was the basic, white garage door,” said Eileen Black, a realtor with John L. Scott Real Estate Bainbridge Island.
 “And then a few years ago — actually, it’s been a trend for a while now — you started seeing windows in them.
 Then, you started seeing carriage-house-style garage doors, which, depending on the style of the home, really complemented that look.

 “But what really made a basic house something special was the garage door that has glass slats that go across each level of the door, from bottom to top.
 It gave traditional homes more of a modern, updated, cooler-vibe look.”

 Whether investing in a new garage door for comfort, curb appeal or marketability, here are some things you should know.